 Relationship of the Parties.
 Nothing in this Agreement shall be construed as creating an employer-employee or agency relationship, a partnership or a joint venture between the Parties.
 The Parties each hereby expressly disclaim such relationship, agree that they are acting solely as independent contractors hereunder, and agree that the Parties have no fiduciary duty to one another or any other special or implied duties that are not expressly stated herein.

 Force Majeure.
 Neither Party shall be liable to the other for any loss or damage resulting from any cause beyond its reasonable control (a "Force Majeure Event") including, but not limited to, any Act of God, insurrection or civil disorder, war or military operations, national or local emergency, acts or omissions of government or other competent authority, compliance with any statutory obligation or executive order, industrial disputes of any kind (whether or not involving either Party's employees), earthquake, fire, lightning, explosion, flood, subsidence, weather of exceptional severity or other natural disaster, equipment or facilities shortages which are being experienced by providers of telecommunications services generally, or other similar force beyond such Party's reasonable control, and acts or omissions of persons for whom neither Party is responsible.
-Upon occurrence of a Force Majeure Event and to the extent such occurrence interferes with either Party's performance of this Agreement, such Party shall be excused from performance of its obligations (other than payment obligations) during the first six (6) months of such interference, provided that such Party uses best efforts to avoid or remove such causes of nonperformance as soon as possible.
+Upon occurrence of a Force Majeure Event and to the extent such occurrence interferes with either Party's performance of this Agreement, such Party shall be excused from performance of its obligations (other than payment obligations) during the first six (6) months of such interference, provided that such Party uses best efforts to avoid or remove such causes of non-performance as soon as possible.

 Amendments in Writing.
 Except as otherwise provided in this Agreement, any amendment or supplement to this Agreement shall be in writing and duly executed by both Parties.
 Any new services approved and/or mandated by ICANN and purchased by Registrar will be subject to such terms and conditions as may be established by Registry Operator through an appendix to this Agreement or such other agreement executed by Registrar and Registry Operator.